ello-guby/swebwork/README.md

 - i forgot where i left this.

 - implement: `@wrap`: *html wraper*: sub routes of the route will be wraped with the `@warp` files.
+- unstrict: each defined route can to not have *route root*.